kjolley/BIGSdb_documentation/dbase_setup.rst

 * set_id

   * Force the use of a specific set when accessing database via this XML
     configuration: Value is the name of the set.

+* start_id

+  * Defines the minimum record id to be used when uploading new isolate records.
+This can be useful when it is anticipated that two databases may be merged and it would be easier to do so if the id numbers in the two databases were different.
+Default: '1'.

 * tblastx_tagging